mplastow/erdos-problem/README.md

 * Improve speed of prime checks by eliminating some duplicate checks

 ## Python
-The Python script `visible_point_grid.py` has been translated from C++ code using ChatGPT, with some cleanup afterward.
+The Python script `visible_point_grid.py` has been translated from the C++ code using ChatGPT, with some cleanup afterward.
 It uses the following libraries:
 * `primePy` to precompute primes
 * `numpy` to reshape the coordinate data for plotting
 * `matplotlib` to plot the grid